 Federal Black Spot funding has finally been approved for a mobile

-tower in Cape Tribulation but we'll see how long it is going to
+tower in Cape Tribulation but it is taking an extremely long time

 Parents in Cape Tribulation wanted a play ground for their children.